Hello,

 Yeah, I'm well aware of how the X input stack works.

-and thus getting software to
+Post by Bill Spitzakand thus getting software to

 stop assuming that is probably a Sisyphean task.